juan-mpn/School_District_Analysis/README.md

 Johnson High School	District	4761	$3,094,650.00	$650.00	77.072464	80.966394	66.057551	81.222432	73.639992

 # How does removing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other schools?
-## R: It is impacting severely Thomas High School as this is dropping to 5 bottom, allowing another school to come ton top with similar grades
+## R: It is impacting severely Thomas High School as this is dropping to 5 bottom from a **95%** to a **68%** Overall, allowing another school to come ton top with similar grades.

 # How does removing the ninth-grade scores affect the Math and Reading Scores by Grade, Scores by School Spending, Scores by School Size, and Scores by School Type?